 In addition, the use of “trading hubs” and associated financial rights between such hubs should be an integral part of the Southeast RTO.
 Trading hubs exist today in each of the regions of the United States and are vital to the liquidity of the wholesale power market.

 F3.
-Parallel Path Flow: It is appropriate to authorize the RTO with the task of developing specific parallel path flow procedures in the future.
+Parallel Path Flow: It is appropriate to authorize the RTO with the task of developing specific parallel path flow procedures in the future. {It may be worth saying that most of the parallel path flow issues are to be resolved in a broader scope RTO, provided the intra-seams issues are properly tackled).
+As far as the remaining inter-RTOs seams are concerned, it may be worth emphazising the advantages of common systems and protocols among adjoining RTOs.
+That may be used as one extra reason why it is important that the RTOs be developed under FERCs orchestration.

 The CGM proposed FCH/LMP Financial Rights congestion management model will help to minimize inter-RTO parallel path problems and provide a solid foundation upon which to develop and implement procedures to address parallel path flow issues within the Southeast and its neighboring regions.

 F4.
 Ancillary Services: EPMI prefers the CGM proposal because it uses nodal pricing for congestion and imbalance.
 Use of this type of LMP/Financial Rights model should facilitate establishment of a market for ancillary services.
 However, the CGM proposal does not initially use a market-based approach for ancillaries.
 Such an ancillary market is critical in order to provide numerous services to customers located in another party’s control area (including wholesale customers, such as municipals and coops.)
 For example, the ability of energy and service providers, such as marketers, IPPs, and utilities, to compete to serve these entities is hindered when the control area controls the ancillary services.
 Therefore, EPMI urges the Commission to require the ancillary services market to be established quickly.
+(I would put a disclaimer: as much as possible and practical, knowing that it may be difficult to have full-fledged markets for all ancillary services at the outset)

 F5.
 OASIS, Total Transfer Capability (“TTC”) and Available Transfer Capability (“ATC”): EPMI strongly supports the CGM proposal of placing responsibility for the OASIS administration and calculation of ATCs and TTCs as described in the Operating Protocol with the IMA, provided the IMA is truly independent.